18F/tdrs-app-rfq/README.md

   1. Submit a response to this [Google form](https://docs.google.com/forms/d/1NYK7Ok5tswQ3wMxERGaMSwH36HojNzUApQWj2lKMUPo/edit) and
   1. Changes proposed as [pull requests](https://github.com/18F/tdrs-app-rfq/pulls) or by [opening a new issue](https://github.com/18F/tdrs-app-rfq/issues/).

+Responses are due by 12pm ET on February 19, 2020.

 Note that we are *not* seeking proposals at this time.

 ### Contract Term